sjms00/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Learn how to install Docker on your localmachine and get the same containers running outside of Gitpod / Codespaces

-I used my Visual Studio Code on Ubuntu, and install/configured docker to run the four containers This link is a guide to install Docker: https://docs.docker.com/engine/install/ubuntu/
+I used my Visual Studio Code on Ubuntu, and install/configured docker to run the four containers.

+This link is a guide to install Docker: https://docs.docker.com/engine/install/ubuntu/